Biennial Agricultural Water Survey (AWS)

 - All institutional farms (for example, government, university and prison farms), Indian reserve farms and community pastures.

-- All units which reported greenhouse, sod, nursery, mushroom or Christmas tree operations on the 2011 or 2016 Census of Agriculture.
+- All units which reported greenhouse, sod, nursery, mushroom or Christmas tree operations on the 2016 CEAG.

 - All units that belong to Statistics Canada's Large Agricultural Operations Statistics program.
 These very large and complex units have special collection agreements with Statistics Canada concerning the surveys for which they will provide data.

-- All units for which the 2011 Census of Agriculture irrigation data was completely imputed.
+- All units for which the 2016 CEAG irrigation data was completely imputed.

-- All units which reported only irrigation area in the "Other" category on the 2011 or 2016 Census of Agriculture and did not report owning any irrigation equipment.
+- All units which reported only irrigation area in the "Other" category on the 2016 CEAG and did not report owning any irrigation equipment.

 This is a sample survey with a cross-sectional design.

 A stratified sample design was used.
 Geographic strata were defined at the drainage region (DR) level or, when there were small populations within an individual DR, groups of DRs.
 DR11, which accounts for a large proportion of the total irrigation volume and area in Canada, was divided into two strata, one each for Alberta and Saskatchewan.
-Within the resulting 15 geographic strata, the population was divided into sub-strata based on their predicted water use for irrigation modeled from the 2011 and 2016 Census of Agriculture data and the 2010, 2012 and 2014 Agricultural Water Use Surveys.
+Within the resulting 15 geographic strata, the population was divided into sub-strata based on their predicted water use for irrigation modeled from the 2011 and 2016 Census of Agriculture data and the 2010, 2012, 2014 and 2016 Agricultural Water Survey (AWS) data.
 Units were categorized into one of three sub-strata of low, medium and high predicted water use.
 The thresholds for these sub-strata varied from one geographic stratum to the next.

 The sample was allocated in order to meet predefined coefficient of variation targets for predicted water use at the geographic stratum (DR group).
-An initial base sample of 1,800 units was allocated among the 15 DRs, then, around 750 other units were distributed into DR groups considered more sensitive because of rainfall data or the importance of the region in relation to irrigation.
-The total is slightly greater than 2500 to compensate for both the units that will not be sent to collection because of an overlap with AFUS and other units that were eliminated when creating the SIF.
+An initial base sample of 1,800 units was allocated among the 15 DRs, then, around 500 other units were distributed into DR groups considered more sensitive because of rainfall data or the importance of the region in relation to irrigation.
+The total is slightly greater than 2250 to compensate for both the units that will not be sent to collection because of an overlap with Agriculture Frame Update Survey and other units that were eliminated when creating the survey interface file.

 In order to reduce response burden, a sample coordination method known as the microstratum approach was used to select the sample.
 Within a sub-stratum, units which had recently been selected by other Statistics Canada agricultural surveys had a smaller likelihood of being selected for the AWS.

-Once the initial sample was selected, a number of checks were performed to exclude certain units from the final sample, including inactive units of Business Register exclusions, units who were reclassified since the 2011 and 2016 Census, or who were on a list to be given survey relief.
-The total sample size was 2,536 units.
+Once the initial sample was selected, a number of checks were performed to exclude certain units from the final sample, including inactive units of Business Register exclusions, units who were reclassified since the 2016 Census, or who were on a list to be given survey relief.
+The total sample size was 2,269 units.

 Responding to this survey is voluntary.